One of the simplest, yet most powerful, do-it-yourself PR hacks is guest posting on relevant and high authority websites.

 So as you can see, they do accept guest posts.
 Perfect!
 Now it’s time to go a little deeper and determine if a website is relevant to your goals.

-If your objective is to gain a valuable backlink, check on the domain authority of the website using the MozBar.
+If your objective is to combine your PR and SEO strategy to gain a valuable backlink, check on the domain authority of the website using the MozBar.
 If you’re looking for some high impact backlinks from a few high authority websites, a score of 90 or above is a good target to have.